haimbilia/BuyHub/readme.txt

-    => 057717 - Admin: "Undefined variable" error is showing while searching on the "Catalog Report" section => 057775 - Fatal error: Uncaught TypeError: Argument (Checkout listing) => 057381 - Admin: Noting is showing under the "Banner Layouts" listing
+    => 057717 - Admin: "Undefined variable" error is showing while searching on the "Catalog Report" section => 057775 - Fatal error: Uncaught TypeError: Argument (Checkout listing) => 057381 - Admin: Noting is showing under the "Banner Layouts" listing => 057778 - Product Detail and Shop View Page Copy link not working and invalid URL to copy

 New Features: